emmerich66/emmerich66/README.md

     This Project is part of my Udacity Data Scientist Nanodegree.
 I decided to use the Boston Project, since I lived in Cambridge for a year during my university time.

-    The idea was to find a price prediction for most of the data presentaed by booking.
+    The idea was to find a price prediction for most of the data presented by booking and following the old Real-Estate Wisdom “Location, Location, Location”.
     The result ist called Two-Step Bed-Price Zipcode Model.

 -3) File describtion: